agarciaguapo/cse15l-lab-reports/LabReport4.md

 # Lab Report 4
 In this lab report we were given a a code which had an error in it and we were told to change and fix the code using script.
 Using script felt very nice and efficient and I was suprised to see the diffrerent types of commands that you can use to edit the code.
 Many allowed to fix the code a lot faster which can be very helpful in a professional setting.

+## Code to fix
 The code given is porvided below:

     class ListExamples {
       // Returns a new list that has all the elements of the input list for which